 The Society, (founded 1952) exists to further interest in the history of East London, namely the London Boroughs of Tower Hamlets, Hackney and Newham.
-The Society publishes two newsletters a year and organizes a program of talks.
-It also arranges two coach outings a year.
+The Society publishes three newsletters a year and organizes a program of talks.

 Please click on the ELHS icon to find out more about us, our publications and programme of talks.
 You can take a virtual tour (London Hospital, Bow Road/Mile End Road, Victoria Park) or view a picture gallery of postcards (Comic, Greetings or East End Markets).
 The Map Gallery illustrates the growth of Tower Hamlets over the centuries.

 Mementoes Of Tower Hamlets

 The M.O.T.H.
 Web site has been created by the East London History Society.
 It’s purpose is to showcase images showing many aspects of the London Borough of Tower Hamlets, and its people, in times past.